NYCPlanning/data-engineering-code-interview/README.md

 ### Python Task 2: Data Aggregation

 Write a process to produce a time series table based on the data you've pulled so far.
-It should have the following fields
+It should have the following fields.
+The granularity of the `created_time` column and whether the data is broken down by complaint type should be controlled by parameters passed in from the command line.

 - `created_time`: the timestap of request creation by date and hour OR just date
 - `complaint_type`: the type of the complaint (optional)
 - `count`: the count of service requests by `complaint_type` by `created_date_hour`

-The granularity of the `created_time` column and whether the data is broken down by complaint type should be controlled by parameters passed in from the command line.

 Create as many versions of this table that you think is appropriate to show that your code works, and store these versions as appropriately named .csv files.
+At least one table should be broken down by complaint type as you will use this table in subsequent tasks.

 ### Python Task 3: Data Visualization